-The Grant Proposal System is used for submitting proposals for research funding programs administered by the Office of the Senior Vice President for Research and Innovation.
-These programs are funded through the generosity of the MSU Foundation.
+The Grant Proposal System is used for submitting proposals for research funding programs administered by the Office for Research and Innovation.
+These programs are funded through the generosity of the Michigan State University Foundation.

 Visit the FAQ page for commonly asked questions on the Grant Proposal System.

 The DFI program provides bridge funds for tenure-stream faculty for additional studies needed for resubmission of a grant application to the same funding agency.

 To request funding from this program, faculty should submit a proposal via the grant proposal system.
 Applicants will be expected to provide copies of their previous external reviews, if applicable, and describe the work that will be completed to address the comments provided in those documents.
 The research associate dean of the applicant's college (lead college if appointed in multiple colleges) will review applications and submit a prioritized list to the Office of Research and Innovation (OR&I).
 Requests for support approved by the research associate deans will be reviewed by the OR&I.

 For details about the DFI program, please visit the Grant Proposal System (GPS) site.

 - DFI Session I RFA – August 16, 2021

 - DFI Session I Application Deadline - September 9, 2021